yesnoidontknow1/firefox-export-settings-extension/README.md

-# Settings Exporter - Firefox Extension
+# Firefox Settings Importer & Exporter

 Export and import your Firefox browser settings with ease to better deal with multiple profiles.